werckme/werckmeister/manual.md

  `device: MyDevice fluidSynth _useFont="PATH OF A SOUNDFONT FILE";`

- On mac, make sure that you have fluidsynth installed.
+ On mac and linux, make sure that you have fluidsynth installed.

+ You can set an environment variable `WM_SOUNDFONT_PATH` to add a search path for soundfont files. *(only one path supported)*
 <br><br><br>

 ### `do`